 5. Install Anaconda3

 Conda is an open-source package and environment management system that runs on Windows, macOS, and Linux.
 Conda quickly installs, runs, and updates packages and their dependencies.
-To install, go to Anaconda site to download Anaconda installer, click the download button at top or go to bottom to select particular version for your PC.
+To install, go to Anaconda site to download Anaconda installer, click the download button at the top, or go to the bottom to select the particular version for your PC.

 After you run the installer, Anaconda3 is installed at C:\Users\yourusername\anaconda3.
 It also installs Python 3.10 there.
 Remember to add the following paths in “Environment Variables”: